The Golden Horde (band): History

 Recording under the pseudonym 'The Last Bandits (in the World)' i.e. the Golden Horde and friends (including): Henry McCullough, Steve Wickham, Johnny Fean, Nikki Sudden and Anthony Thistlethwaite, yielded the recordings "The Angels are Calling", "Christmas Morning", "Til The Next Goodbye" and the album The Last Bandits.
 All recordings were remastered and re-released in 2018.

-Other recording projects/collaborations during this time period were sessions written and recorded with Mick Blood of Australian band the Lime Spiders, as well as sessions with Producer Denny Cordell.
+Other recording projects/collaborations during this period were sessions written and recorded with Mick Blood of Australian band the Lime Spiders, as well as sessions with Producer Denny Cordell.
 The band spent a substantial period with engineer Paul Thomas at his infamous studio 'The Recording Company' developing many tracks that would be utilized as b-sides - with many others that are slowly resurfacing on social media.

-From April–May 1990, Johnny Thunders during an acoustic tour of the British Isles joined up with John Connor, Sam Steiger & Peter O'Kennedy of The Golden Horde for electric performances.
+From April–May 1990, Johnny Thunders, during an acoustic tour of Britain and Ireland, joined up with John Connor, Sam Steiger & Peter O'Kennedy of The Golden Horde for electric performances.
 Johnny had befriended and performed with the Horde previously, beginning in 1984 at the TV Club, Dublin and Belfast and both acts were concurrently on tour (of the UK & Ireland) at that time.
-On 8 May 1990 recording sessions in London for a joint EP-single cover version with The Golden Horde of "Sugar, Sugar" by The Archies, and original material, had to be cancelled when Johnny experienced "health problems" following his performances in Wakefield, UK while on tour.
+On 8 May 1990 recording sessions in London for a joint EP-single cover version with The Golden Horde of "Sugar, Sugar" by The Archies, and original material, had to be canceled when Johnny experienced "health problems" following his performances in Wakefield, UK while on tour.

 After declining major label 'sell-out' offers for many years The Golden Horde finally signed to Mother/Island Records label.
 The independent-style label had been established by U2 and appealed to the Horde's indie, home-grown perspective, and they were to be the vanguard act as Mother Records transitioned to being an independent label proper.

-During this time period The Golden Horde performed at many European festivals, as well as the 'SunStroke Festival' at Dalymount Park with Sonic Youth, Hole, Red Hot Chili Peppers and Ice Cube, the infamous 'Fleadh Mór (1993) at Tramore Stadium' and numerous unbilled appearances at 'Feile' festivals held at Semple Stadium (between 1990–1993).
+During this time period The Golden Horde performed at many European festivals, as well as the 'SunStroke Festival' at Dalymount Park with Sonic Youth, Hole, Red Hot Chili Peppers, and Ice Cube, the infamous 'Fleadh Mór (1993) at Tramore Stadium' and numerous unbilled appearances at 'Feile' festivals held at Semple Stadium (between 1990–1993).
 They also headlined 'The European Skateboarding Expo Festival' — in 1991 at The Point Depot, Dublin.

 Recordings for the singles "100 Boys" and "I Never Came Down" were initiated with producer Daniel Rey, and completed with co-producer Andy Shernoff for the album that would be eponymously titled The Golden Horde.

 Music videos for "100 Boys" and "Friends in Time" (see YouTube etc.) were shot with friend Richie Smith later also director of The Siege of Jadotville.

 Released in 1991, the eponymously-titled album (The Golden Horde) was voted joint No. 1 record with U2's Achtung Baby in the Hot Press Irish Music Awards for that year.
 Singer and Golden Horde cohort Maria McKee, contributed vocals to the songs "Hell" and "Friends in Time" amongst others on the album.

 The album was again celebrated in the book 101 Irish Records You Must Hear Before You Die (2012):